 After 10 years of self-directed exploration of the figure in wire, I elected to eliminate even the wire, because of my concern that it too was a distraction to the ultimate essence of the soul.
 I began using steel plate in combination with negative space to define the figure, and then incorporated wire cloth in the form of shadows to express various ideas.
 It was at this time that I also developed the method of layering perforated steel to define the figure, and utilized the function of cropping my imagery for visual emphasis.

-Thus far in my career I always worked from photographs, but now, photos became a crutch.
+Up to this point in my career I always worked from photographs, but now, photos became a crutch.
 So I began to interpret 'the figure' through an inner sense of shape and form.
 Simplicity demanded truth, and symbolism in my work took root.

 I hope you enjoy your visit.
 Please contact me with any questions or comments.